Clitoria Ternatea - Health Benefits of Blue Butterfly Pea Flower Tea

 How to Prepare Butterfly Pea Tea?

-Aside from its numerous health properties, a cup of Butterfly Pea tea every day can help reduce fatigue and bring about a sense of calm due to the herb’s anti-inflammatory and analgesic properties.
+Aside from its numerous health properties, a cup of rich blue Butterfly Pea tea every day can help reduce fatigue and bring about a sense of serenity and calm.

 To make tea from Butterfly Pea flowers:

 Simply steep 5-10 flowers, fresh or dried, in a cup of hot water, let sit 15 minutes.